cannatag/ldap3/docs/manual/source/tutorial.rst

 Lightweight Directory Access Protocol.
 LDAP is just a "protocol", like many of the other 'trailing-P' words in the Internet ecosystem (HTTP, FTP, IP, TCP...).
 It's a set of rules you have to use to "talk" to an external server/database/service/procedure/repository/product (all things in the above list).
 All the talk you can do via LDAP is about key/value(s) pairs grouped in a hierarchical structure.
-LDAP doesn't specify how the data is stored or how the user is authorized to read and modify them.
-There are only a few types of data that each LDAP server must recognize (the standard *schema* we'll meet later).
+This hierarchical structure is called the DIT (Directory Information Tree) but LDAP doesn't specify how the data is stored on the server neither how the user is authorized to read and modify them.
+There are only a few data types that every LDAP server must recognize (the standard *schema* we'll meet later).

 That's all, all the (sometime too complex) LDAP machinery you will interact with has this only purpose.